Battlefield of Things 2: Drones Hackathon

 - Elegance of the solution (simple yet effective)

-Who can join the Battlefield of Things 2 Hackathon?
+Who joined the Battlefield of Things 2 Hackathon?

 Event Programme

-You and your team will have 2.5 days to design, prototype, and showcase innovative drone solutions.
-You’ll take part in ideation workshops, get unique insights from experts, and roll up your sleeves to push the boundaries of drone technology.
+Participants and their teams had 2.5 days to design, prototype, and showcase innovative drone solutions.
+They took part in ideation workshops, got unique insights from experts, and rolled up their sleeves to push the boundaries of drone technology.

-Bring your best ideas, sharpest problem-solving skills, and most persuasive pitching abilities—and get ready to impress the Jury!
+Participants brought their best ideas, sharpest problem-solving skills, and most persuasive pitching abilities—and got ready to impress the Jury.

 Schedule